 - May 25 – June 5

-Then, you can venture into the Deep South; the chocolate stronghold comes alive to revel all things cacao with Belize’s Chocolate Festival.
+Then, you can venture into the Deep South; the chocolate stronghold comes alive to reveal all things cacao with Belize’s Chocolate Festival.
 Held annually near Sovereign Day pre-pandemic, three whole days are dedicated to the Maya food of the gods with innovative and traditional cuisine, alongside the enriching Maya culture.
 Stay nearby Punta Gorda at Copal Tree Lodge, a Muy’Ono Resort, enriched with agri-tourism.
 And if you’re a birder, then you’re in luck: May marks peak migration for all the (feathered) snowbirds that headed South for the winter.
 Try your eye at spotting the near 600 species of birds recorded in Belize!